iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

     $default: true # (4)!
 ```

-1. **trustzones section** here is defined as the TrustZone mapping behavior.
+1. **trustzones section** defines the TrustZone mapping behavior.
 At least one TrustZone is needed to be defined
-2. set **trustzone[id]** value, which also can be used as a reference when setting the parent of a component `parent: public-cloud-01`
+2. set **trustzone[id]** value, which also can be used as a reference when setting the parent of a component `parent: b61d6911-338d-46a8-9f39-8dcd24abfe91`
 3. set **trustzone[name]** value
 4. *Optional:* **default trustzone** to be used if a component does not define its parent

-The creation of some trustzone may depend on the existence of some resources in the original file,
+The creation of some TrustZone may depend on the existence of some resources in the original file.
+To configure this
-to configure this behavior, the `$source` attribute is used.
+behavior, the `$source` attribute is used.

 ```yaml
 trustzones: